-Drones are fun and can be very useful.
+Drones are great whether you’re looking to just have fun or to put one to useful work.
 And in the recent past, drones have become so popular and accessible, that drone prices are actually dropping.
 Affordable drones are now in reach of most people and no longer just a toy for people with loads of expendable income.
 Today, you can find good drones for less than $500 (or even lower), if you snap one up while it’s on sale.
 To help make this easier, we’ve rounded up the best drone deals available right now.

 The right drone for you depends on what you are looking to do.
 A drone — especially those that are under $250 or so — will offer the fewest features and may lack some functionality that might not make it the best solution for you.

 Generally (and this is not a hard and fast rule), a drone typically features 720p video and a relatively low frame rate, usually 30 frames per second.
 While for most of us this will be fine, the video will lack that cinematic smoothness.
 Stepping up to a midrange drone (typically in the $250 to $750 range) gets you 1080p video and often at 60fps, which results in higher-quality video.